G4Vi/psx_mc_cli/README.md

 `Start` -> `View advanced system settings` -> `Advanced` -> `Environment Variables` select `Path` and edit.

 ### Or Use Windows Binaries
-If setting up a Perl environment isn't desired, prepackaged binaries are in releases.
+If setting up a Perl environment isn't desired, packaged binaries can be found in `psx-mc-cli-v*.*.*-windows-exe.zip` in releases.
+However, this is the most slow and bloated way to use psx_mc_cli as each binary contains perl.
 See above for how to add a dir to `PATH`.

 ## Usage